How do we get tasked?

 Please see the Current Opportunities page for complete information and prerequisites.

 Can I join if I am not interested or able to do SAR?

 What is expected of me?

-Positive participation in our weekly classroom training and meetings every Thursday at 173.
-RCMSAR 25 has a zero tolerance to alcohol and drugs.
-Please see the Current Opportunities page for more information.
+Positive participation in our weekly classroom training and meetings every Thursday at from 1730 to 1900h at the Land SAR Hall on the Fulfod-Ganges Road.
+See the Current Opportunities page for more information.